The Science Behind Better Hiring

 Structured interviews fix that.

-The bottom line: Most interviews are barely better than a coin flip at predicting who will actually succeed in the role.
+Most interviews are barely better than a coin flip at predicting success.
+Structure changes that, and Ratio builds that structure for you.

 Unstructured